 For Scotland’s Mental Health.

 SAMH is delighted to be partnering with South Lanarkshire Council to build the mental health knowledge and skills of children, young people, parent/carers and school/community organisation staff, and through the delivery of mental health workshops, information sessions, activities and resources.

-SAMH is recruiting 3 full time (term-time only) Let’s Connect Officers to work across South Lanarkshire, to build resilient individuals and communities by raising awareness around mental health and tackling stigma.
+SAMH is re-advertising to recruit a full time (term-time only) Let’s Connect Officer to work across South Lanarkshire, to build resilient individuals and communities by raising awareness around mental health and tackling stigma.
 It aims to equip children and young people (and the adults around them) with the tools to support their own and others’ mental wellbeing, along with the knowledge of where to go for help, should they need it.

 The Let’s Connect Officer will also recruit, train and support young people to become Mental Health Youth Peer Supporters and support schools while they embed this programme.

 We are looking for experienced individuals who are passionate about helping individuals to better understand and support their own and others mental wellbeing.
 You will need to demonstrate experience of working with young people and have an in depth knowledge of mental health and wellbeing.
 With exceptional communication skills and excellent facilitation and training delivery experience, you will understand and respond to the mental health learning needs of children, young people and adults.

 A full drivers licence and access to a vehicle is essential.